 - salt and pepper, to taste

 - Preheat oven to 250°F. Season shanks all over with salt and pepper.
-Heat 1 tbsp lard in dutch oven.
+Heat 1 tablespoon lard in dutch oven.
 Sear on all sides until browned.
 Remove to a plate.

-- Heat remaining 1 tbsp lard in dutch oven.
+- Heat remaining 1 tablespoon lard in dutch oven.
 Add in onion, garlic, celery, and carrots.
 Cook until slightly softened, stirring occasionally, about 5 minutes.

 - Add in tomato paste and flour and stir until vegetables are coated.
 Cook another 2-3 minutes.